 On June 13, 2014, we entered into a sales agreement with Cowen and Company, LLC ("Cowen") to sell shares of our common stock having aggregate gross sales proceeds of up to \$25.0 million, from time to time, through an ATM under which Cowen will act as our sales agent (the "Cowen ATM").
 We will determine, at our sole discretion, the timing and number of shares to be sold under the Cowen ATM.
 We will pay Cowen a commission for its services in acting as agent in the sale of common stock equal to 3.0% of the gross sales price per share of all shares sold through it as agent under the sales agreement.
-As of March 31, 2015, we have sold 5,518,536 shares under the Cowen ATM at a weighted-average selling price of \$1.37 per share for gross proceeds of \$7.6 million before deducting offering expenses.
-There have been no shares sold under the Cowen ATM subsequent to March 31, 2015 through July 6, 2015.
+As of March 31, 2015, we had sold 5,518,536 shares under the Cowen ATM at a weighted-average selling price of \$1.37 per share for gross proceeds of \$7.6 million before deducting offering expenses.
+There have been no shares sold under the Cowen ATM in the three months ended June 30, 2015, or subsequent to June 30, 2015 through November 4, 2015.

 Absent this offering, additional capital may not be available on terms favorable to us, or at all.
-If we raise additional funds by issuing equity securities, our stockholders may experience dilution.
+Additionally, pursuant to the terms of the Securities Purchase Agreement, we will be prohibited from issuing equity securities except in limited circumstances for one year after the First Closing.
+If, after that, we raise additional funds by issuing equity securities, our stockholders may experience dilution.
 Debt financing, if available, may involve restrictive covenants or additional security interests in our assets.
 Any additional debt or equity financing that we complete may contain terms that are not favorable to us or our stockholders.
 If we raise additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinquish some rights to our technologies or products, or grant licenses on terms that are not favorable to us.
 If we are unable to raise adequate funds, we may have to delay, reduce the scope of, or eliminate some or all of, our development programs or liquidate some or all of our assets.